-- We disregard all eligibility conditions apart from having a small child and fulfilling the income condition (exception: we put all mothers of zero year old children [born on 1 July, i.e. by the end of the modelling year 0.5 years old] on receiving child care benefit.
-The approach can be justified by empirical data showing that almost every mother with a child max.
-6 months old receives child care benefit).
+- For the different schemes (from 2008 on) we generated random numbers to replicate the empirical distribution of beneficiaries.
+With these numbers we assigned families to the different schemes in a way that the given empirical distribution is met.
+The random approach was taken because it is not possible to model the decision making within the different families. - We disregard all eligibility conditions apart from having a small child and fulfilling the income condition (exception: we put all families with zero year old children on receiving child care benefit.
+The approach can be justified by empirical data showing that almost every mother with a child below 1 year of age receives child care benefit).

-The following table summarises the approach taken for children of all respective age groups (below 3 years):
+The following table summarises the approach for the option 30+6 taken for children of all respective age groups (below 3 years):

-Implementation of child care benefit
+Implementation of child care benefit for option 30+6

-Child aged (at least one) Treatment 0: child born on 1 July 2007 (0 to 0.5 years in 2007). receipt of child care benefit for six months, if mother did not receive maternity benefit ("Wochengeld") according to the 2007 SILC-data receipt of child care benefit for four months, if mother received maternity benefit ("Wochengeld") according to the 2007 SILC-data.
+Youngest child aged Treatment 0 receipt of child care benefit for twelve months, if mother did not receive maternity benefit ("Wochengeld") according to the 2008 SILC-data receipt of child care benefit for ten months, if mother received maternity benefit ("Wochengeld") according to the 2008 SILC-data.
 If maternity benefit is lower than child care benefit, difference amount is received in the two months.
 No means-test is carried out.
-1, 2: child born on 1 July 2006 (0.5 to 1.5 years in 2007)/1 July 2005 (1.5 to 2.5 years in 2007) receipt of child care benefit for twelve months, if earnings of at least one parent are below earnings limit and not already receiving benefit for 0 year old child (otherwise no receipt).
-Benefit given to parent with lower income.
-3: child born on 1 July 2004 (2.5 to 3.5 years in 2007). receipt of child care benefit for six months, eligible if father is below income limit and not already receiving benefit for a younger child
+1 receipt of child care benefit for twelve months, if earnings of mother are below earnings limit and not already receiving benefit for 0 year old child (otherwise no receipt).
+2 receipt of child care benefit for six months, if earnings of mother are below earnings limit and not already receiving benefit for 0 year old child (otherwise no receipt); receipt of child care benefit for another six months, eligible if father is below income limit and not already receiving benefit for a younger child